Joshiakshaj/Content_Recom_System_Using_AWS_Personalize_S3/README.md

 # Content Recommendation System using AWS Personalize

-For creating this content recommendation system, we will have to use mainly two services, Amazon S3 and Amazon Personalize.
-Amazon personalise is used to implement algorithms and use them on datasets to get personalised rankings for a particular user for every listed product.
+ To create a Content Recommendation System (CRS), we will have to use mainly two services, Amazon S3 and Amazon Personalize.
+Amazon Personalise is used to implement algorithms and use them on datasets to get personalised rankings for a particular user for every listed product.
 We have used amazon-personalised-ranking algorithm in this implementation and this algorithm gives us scores of the particular item/movie out of 1; 0 being the worst ranking and 1 being the best ranking

 ## Steps